-What can families and Newborn and Postpartum Care providers do together to minimize cornovirus exposure?
+What can families and Newborn and Postpartum Care providers do together to minimize cornovirus and illness exposure?

 In addition to following CDC recommendations, please leave sanitizing wipes or other household cleaners out for our team to use periodically through the night.
 While we can’t always practice social distancing when caring for babies, we can wear masks, handwash and clean, clean, clean!